 Back in the '70's people started moving out of the city and into the surrounding suburbs.
 Things were looking bleak for the City of Brotherly Love and, all things considered, it began to live up to the bad image it had been given for years.
 But things started to turn around again in the '90's and the younger generation, who mostly attended college in nearby University City, stuck around after graduation day and took up residence while older folk from the Main Line (Philadelphia Society, as Rose Dewitt Bukater put it) started selling their sprawling suburban estates and opting for the convenience of highrise living close to theaters and restaurants.
 A residential building boom was in the making as more neighborhoods started to spring up in once dilapidated areas.
 Fishtown & Northern Liberties, just north of Center City is quickly becoming "the loft district" and being compared to New York's Soho district.
 The riverfront, once abandoned warehouses and weed encrusted docks, are now being replaced with highrise condominiums.
-Even the Philadelphia Naval Yard, once one of the best in the country but lost in the '80's is once again alive with life, being transformed into a gated community and yacht club.
+Even the Philadelphia Naval Yard, once one of the best in the country but lost in the '80's is once again alive with life, being transformed into a gated community an

 Maybe, as part of my rediscovering myself, I should think about investing in real estate.
 God knows it is and will continue to be in ample supply for some time.